oschwengers/bakta/README.md

 ## Installation

-Bakta can be installed via BioConda, Docker or Pip.
+Bakta can be installed via BioConda, Docker and Pip.
 To automatically install all required 3rd party dependencies, we highly encourage to use [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
-In all cases a mandatory db must be downloaded (-> Mandatory database)
+In all cases a [mandatory database](#mandatory_database) must be downloaded.

 ### BioConda